 PSA tests are unreliable and can suggest prostate cancer when no cancer exists (a false-positive result).
 Most men are now offered an MRI scan before a biopsy to help avoid unnecessary tests, but some men may have invasive, and sometimes painful, biopsies for no reason.

-Furthermore, up to 15% of men with prostate cancer have normal PSA levels (a false-negative result), so many cases may be missed.
+Furthermore, around 1 in 7 those with prostate cancer have normal PSA levels (a false-negative result), so many cases may be missed.

 The PSA test can find aggressive prostate cancer that needs treatment, but it can also find slow-growing cancer that may never cause symptoms or shorten life.
 Some men may face difficult decisions about treatment, although this is less likely now that most men are offered an MRI scan before further tests and treatment